bagisto/bagisto/README.md

 * **DB_USERNAME**
 * **DB_PASSWORD**

-Although, mailer environment variables are also required to be set up as **Bagisto** requires emails to send to customers and admins for various functionalities that are built in.
+Mailer environment variables are also required to be set up.
+This is because **Bagisto** needs to send emails to customers and admins depending on what events require notification.

 ~~~
 2. php artisan migrate